Buying or selling a home?

 Step 6 – Negotiate

-A lot of deals don't close on the beginning offer – it's widely common to receive a counter offer.
-But don't let it intimidate you.
-We'll consider whether or not to take the counter offer, propose our own counter offer, or decline the seller's offer and go on.
+Most contracts don't close on the beginning offer, and it's pretty common to receive a counter offer.
+Don't let this alarm you.
+We'll talk about whether or not to take the counter offer, propose our own counter offer, or decline the seller's offer and move on.

-We'll also work within your financing constraints.
-And at the end of the day, we'll put together a deal that's best for you.
+We'll also work within your budget.
+And at the end of the day, we'll compose a contract that works well for you.

-Once we sign the final contract, you'll start working with your lender to close the loan.
+Upon finishing the deal, you'll start working with your mortgage lender to close the loan.

-If you've been pre-qualified, it shouldn't take much time at all, but you need to keep in close contact with your lender.
+This shouldn't take very long at all if you're pre-qualified, but you should to stay in close contact with your mortgage lender.

-And I'll take care of all the property information your lender will need to close the loan.
+And I'll care for all the property information your mortgage lender will need to close the loan.

 Step 8 – Close the deal

-You'll get a Good Faith Estimate (GFE) of closing costs from your lender within three days of receiving your application.
+Your mortgage lender will furnish you with a Loan Estimate (LE) outlining closing costs within three days of receiving your loan application.
+You'll get a Loan Estimate (LE) of closing costs from your mortgage lender within three days of receiving your loan application.

-The estimate is formed from the loan amount, and RESPA requirements require that it has to contain all closing costs and be within a precise range of accuracy.
-I'll study the estimate and let you know if it all looks adequate.
+This estimate is based on the loan amount, and RESPA requirements order that it has to include all closing costs and fall within a precise range of accuracy.
+I'll analyze the estimate and let you know if everything looks okay.

-Then it's time to close on your home.
-This will likely occur at a title company or escrow office and will most often be a smooth and hassle-free occasion.
+Then we'll close on your home.
+This will most often take place at a title company or escrow office and will likely be a smooth and stress-free occurrence.

 Step 9 – Move in

 Congratulations!
-It's time to move into your new house.
+It's time to move into your new home.
 Enjoy it.
-And if you need anything or have any questions, just call me at (970) 203-1101 or e-mail me at .
+And if you need anything, simply call me at (970) 203-1101 or e-mail me at .